Draupner/Draupner/README.md

 Draupner
 ========

 Full stack scaffolding tool for ASP.NET MVC web applications.
-Applications built with Draupner uses the following list of libraries to create a full stack web app from databse to UI:
+Applications built with Draupner use the following list of libraries to create a full stack web app from database to UI:

  * ASP.NET MVC
  * NHibernate
  * FluentNHibernate
  * Castle.Windsor
+ * Log4Net
  * AutoMapper
  * Elmah

-And on the testing side Draupner application use:
+And on the testing side Draupner applications use:

   * xUnit.NET
   * RhinoMocks
   * AutoFixture
   * SQLite

-Clone or browse the [companion sample](https://github.com/Draupner/DraupnerGeneratedSample) to get an idea of how an scaffolded with Draupner is structured.
+Clone or browse the [companion sample](https://github.com/Draupner/DraupnerGeneratedSample) to get an idea of how a project scaffolded with Draupner is structured.

 Obtaining Draupner
 -------------------
-You can get Draunpner either by downloading a precompiled bundle or building it from source.
+You can get Draupner either by downloading a precompiled bundle or building it from source.

 ### Download Binary
-1. Goto the [downloads page](https://github.com/Draupner/Draupner/downloads) and download the latests .zip.
+1. Goto the [downloads page](https://github.com/Draupner/Draupner/downloads) and download the latest .zip.
-2. Unblock and unzip the file to whereever you want
+2. Unblock and unzip the file to wherever you want
-3. Setup a "scaffolo_home" environment variable to point to where you unzipped Draupner to
+3. Setup a "scaffold_home" environment variable to point to where you unzipped Draupner to
 4. Consider adding that same folder to your PATH

 and you're ready to go